 One might be tempted to follow the advice of the old verse that has been translated "a jug of wine, a loaf of bread, and thou", and feel that is sufficient for a picnic.
-I believe that's a very good start, especially if the bread and wine are good quality.
-But, we can do much better than that.
-Therefore, take this menu as additional inspiration for your winery picnic, and use as much or as little of it as you'll need for the number of friends attending your picnic.
+That's a very good start, especially if the bread and wine are good quality.
+Take this menu as additional inspiration for your winery picnic, and use as much or as little of it as you'll need for the number of friends attending your picnic.
 In addition to wine, water, and other beverages, consider packing:

 - French Bread: Try making your own loaf of French bread by following this simple recipe.
 If not, pick up a fresh loaf at your local bakery.

-- Assorted Cheeses - Cheese and wine are a classic pairing.
+- Assorted Cheeses: Cheese and wine are a classic pairing.
 Bring along a few varieties based on your planned wine for the picnic.
-Follow the advice of About's Cheese Guide, Jennifer Meier, in selecting your cheeses.

 - Bocadillo Sandwiches: This Spanish variation on sandwiches gives you so many options for one of the easiest sandwich recipes you'll run across.